csev/dj4e/assn/dj4e_install.md

-Once the above configuration is complete, go back to the top of the PythonAnywhere Web tab, `Reload` your web application, wait a few seconds and check that it is up and visiting the URL for your application shown in in the Web tab on PythonAnywhere like:
+Once the above configuration is complete, go back to the top of the PythonAnywhere Web tab, `Reload` your web application, wait a few seconds and check that it is up and visiting the URL for your application shown in the Web tab on PythonAnywhere like:

     http://(your-account).pythonanywhere.com/